-This course provides the students with a basic understanding of the writing process with emphasis on those skills necessary for successful expository writing.
+This course provides students with experience in critical writing, analysis, and persuasion.
+The major project will be writing a research paper.
 A grade of a C- (70%) is considered a minimum passing grade.
 Any grade below this minimum passing standard is considered a failing grade.
-Students must pass this course with a C- or better before being allowed to proceed to ENGL 1813 Written Communication 2.
-Exception: A grade of C (73%) is considered a minimum passing grade for Nursing students.
+Students must pass this course with a C- or better.
+Exception: A grade of C (74%) is considered a minimum passing grade for Nursing students.
+(Fall & Spring)